Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Introduction

 \section{Introduction}

-Markov decision processes (MDPs) \cite{bertsekas1995dynamic,bertsekas1996neuro,puterman2014markov,russell2016artificial} provide a powerful framework for reinforcement learning (RL) \cite{bertsekas2019reinforcement,sutton2018reinforcement,szepesvari2010algorithms} and planning \cite{siciliano2010robotics,lavalle2006planning,russell2016artificial} tasks.
-In particular, many of these practical tasks \cite{mnih2013playing,mnih2015human,Brockman2016OpenAI,vinyals2017starcraft,vinyals2019grandmaster,berner2019dota,ye2020towards} possess hierarchical structures, meaning that the agent must first accomplish sub-goals to reach the terminal state.
-To encourage the agent to visit these sub-goals, the reward functions for these hierarchical MDPs \cite{racaniere2017imagination,popov2017data,vinyals2017starcraft,vinyals2019grandmaster,berner2019dota,ye2020towards} are often carefully designed based on the designers' prior knowledge. \cite{wen2020efficiency} introduced a framework that decomposes the original MDP into ``subMDPs'', and demonstrated that hierarchical structures indeed lead to statistical and computational efficiency, under certain assumptions. \cite{wen2020efficiency} indeed provides an insightful framework for studying hierarchical RL, but it does not clearly address how the framework connects back to practice.
-To bridge hierarchical RL theory and RL practice, for a given hierarchical MDP, we consider the {\em intermediate states} as the non terminal states that provide positive rewards to the agent.
-Then we show that under some {\em practical assumptions} on the intermediate states and simple conditions on the intermediate rewards, hierarchical RL is indeed more computationally efficient for learning a {\em successful policy} that guides the agent from the initial state to a terminal state.
-In particular, we study the computational efficiency for learning a successful policy in the sense of being able to complete the task.
-From a theoretical perspective, our results corroborate the computational benefits of hierarchical RL stated in \cite{wen2020efficiency}.
+Markov decision processes (MDPs) \shortcite{bertsekas1995dynamic,bertsekas1996neuro,puterman2014markov,russell2016artificial} provide a powerful framework for reinforcement learning (RL) and planning \shortcite{bertsekas2019reinforcement,sutton2018reinforcement,szepesvari2010algorithms,siciliano2010robotics,lavalle2006planning,russell2016artificial} tasks.
+In particular, many practical tasks \shortcite{Brockman2016OpenAI,vinyals2017starcraft,vinyals2019grandmaster,berner2019dota,ye2020towards} containing specific goal states rely heavily on reward design, especially by rewarding the agent upon its arrival on some {\em one-way} subgoals (each subgoal can only be visited once per episode) \shortcite{racaniere2017imagination,popov2017data,vinyals2017starcraft,vinyals2019grandmaster,berner2019dota,ye2020towards}. \shortciteA{wen2020efficiency} introduced a framework that decomposes the original MDP into ``subMDPs'', and demonstrated that decomposing an MDP into subMDPs indeed leads to statistical and computational efficiency, under certain assumptions. \shortciteA{wen2020efficiency} provides an insightful framework for studying subgoals from a hierarchical RL perspective, but it does not clearly address how rewarding subgoals helps the goal-reaching tasks.
+To better understand the reward design for goal-reaching tasks, we consider the one-way subgoals as one-way intermediate states (the non-terminal states where the agent receives intermediate rewards upon its arrival).
+Then we show that under some {\em practically verifiable assumptions} on the intermediate states and simple conditions on the intermediate rewards, rewarding the agent on intermediate states is indeed more computationally efficient for learning a {\em successful policy} that {\em reaches the goal states} in terms of synchronous value iteration (SVI).